 To celebrate my first ever home-grown squash, I gently roasted it then whizzed it up with butter to make the silkiest of purées.
 The seeds were roasted too and liberally seasoned.
 I even twice cooked the leftover skin and used them as a healthy crisp for hummus!
-Pairing the roasted butternut squash with these spicy lamb koftas and chermoula was a winner, so simple but packed with flavour.
+Pairing the roasted butternut squash with these spicy grilled koftas and chermoula was a winner, so simple but packed with flavour.
+Definitely one of my favourite ever lamb mince recipes!

 I’ve got lots more ideas for how I’m planning to use them (like this vegan Thai red curry), so expect to see some more squash recipes popping up soon!